TheJuicePapi/proxygo/README.md

 DESCRIPTION

-This is an automated python script to start tor services and then proxychains right after that will launch directly into a seperate firefox browser window.
+This is an automated python script to start tor services and then proxychains right after which will launch directly into a seperate firefox browser window.

-Then after you are finished and you close the firefox browser window, The proxychains and then the tor services will be automatically disabled upon exiting the script.
+Then after you are finished and you close the firefox browser window, The proxychains and the tor services will be automatically disabled upon exiting the script.

 -------------------------------

 INSTALLATION & USAGE

-Simply download the script file and place it in your /home/usr directory folder.
+Simply download the file and place it directly in your /home/usr directory folder.

 Then to launch simply open a terimal and use 'python3 proxygo.py'